Adige-Calculations/OpenFOAM-handbook/src/5_useful_command/README.md

 # Useful command

-A list and brief description of few UNIX command is given:
+A list comprised of a brief description of few usuefull UNIX command is given.

 ## ```grep```
 It will search word patterns for you in selected documents or a list of them